zulalakkan/ukbb_cardiac/README.md

 * pre-processing the original DICOM images, converting them into NIfTI format, which is more convenient for image analysis;
 * training fully convolutional networks for short-axis, long-axis and aortic CMR image segmentation;
-* deploying the networks to new images;
+* deploying the networks to segment images;
-* evaluating cardiac imaging phenotypes from the segmentation;
+* evaluating cardiac imaging phenotypes from the segmentations;
-* phenome-wide association between imaging phenotypes and non-imaging phenotypes.
+* performing phenome-wide association between imaging phenotypes and non-imaging phenotypes.

 **Note** This repository only contains the code, not the imaging data.
 To know more about how to access the UK Biobank imaging data, please go to the [UK Biobank Imaging Study](http://imaging.ukbiobank.ac.uk/) website.
 Researchers can [apply](http://www.ukbiobank.ac.uk/register-apply/) to use the UK Biobank data resource for health-related research in the public interest.